Kenya's Supreme Court orders rerun of disputed presidential election

-Nairobi (CNN)Kenya's Supreme Court has ordered a rerun of the country's contentious presidential election, after a legal challenge by the opposition.
+Nairobi (CNN)Kenya's Supreme Court has invalidated the result of last month's contentious presidential election and ordered a new vote, after a legal challenge by the opposition.

 Four out of six judges upheld a petition filed by opposition candidate Raila Odinga, who claimed the re-election of President Uhuru Kenyatta was fraudulent.